siboehm/pytorch-dev-pod-transcripts/episodes/2022-06-11-Learning-Rate-Schedulers.md

 That's everything I wanted to talk about today.
 Talk to you next time.

-[^lrozzilation] See for example [this blogpost](https://www.jeremyjordan.me/nn-learning-rate/) for the kind of picture Edward is talking about here.
+[^lrozzilation]: See for example [this blogpost](https://www.jeremyjordan.me/nn-learning-rate/) for the kind of picture Edward is talking about here.